Waheeda117/cms/README.md

 - **Patient Management**: Register and manage patient data, medical histories, and appointments.
 - **Responsive UI**: Frontend built with React, Vite, Tailwind CSS, and Zustand for state management.
 - **Real-Time Updates**: Utilizes modern React libraries like Framer Motion for animations and dynamic UI feedback.
-- **Deployment Ready**: Configured for deployment on Vercel with separate build settings for backend and frontend.
+- **Deployment Ready**: Configured for deployment on Render with separate build settings for backend and frontend.

 ## Project Structure